AnithaAnnem/Sprint_2/README.md

 - **Comprehensive:** Scans both direct and transitive dependencies.
 - **Regulatory Compliance:** Helps meet security standards and audits.
 - **Improves Code Quality:** Encourages use of secure and updated dependencies.

+# Dependency Scanning POC

+# Objective
+To evaluate the effectiveness of dependency scanning tools in identifying security vulnerabilities in third-party libraries and dependencies used in a software project.

+# Prerequisites
+- Java project with pom.xml

+- GitHub repository

 # Best Practices